 All that glitters may not be gold, but all that’s stamped with “Made in Germany” just might be.
 Cue the Beyerdynamic Aventho Wireless headphones: a mobile masterpiece.
 From the 3.5mm cable to the synthetic leather protein headband, the Aventho Wireless appear to have been crafted with the same care that goes into any clock, train, or luxury car from Beyerdynamic’s home country.

-Due to the wallet-deflating price tag of $449, those who are looking to get the most out of mobile listening no matter the cost will enjoy the Aventho.
+- Anyone who sees money as no object: Due to the wallet-deflating price tag of $449, those who are looking to get the most out of mobile listening no matter the cost will enjoy the Aventho.

 Beyerdynamic takes a direct approach to packaging the Aventho Wireless.
 Thin cardboard encases the headphones and a padded, canvas carrying pouch.
 Typically, included carrying cases are unremarkable.
 But the double-sided cushioning, lining the lower half of the drawstring pouch, makes it worth writing home about.
 An interior elastic pocket holds a USB-C charging cable and 3.5mm cable.